lundjordan/release-census/how-tos/fennec-temp-relpro.md

 ## Start off the Fenenc graph

-The way this works is we trigger a graph that contains most of the builders (sans source builder, checksums and others which are still under development).
+The way this works is by triggering a graph that contains most of the builders (sans source builder, checksums and others which are still under development).
-One of the tasks is a decision task which will at its turn generate another graph for which all the tasks will have their TaskGroupId set to the decision task.
+One of the tasks is a `decision task` which will, at its turn, generate another graph for which all the tasks will have their TaskGroupId set to the decision task.
 That is the nightly graph that builds, signs and beetmoves stuff to S3.

-1. Follow the following set of instructions:
+* Follow the following set of instructions:

 ```bash
 $ ssh `whoami`@buildbot-master85.bb.releng.scl3.mozilla.com  # host we release-runner and you generate/submit new release promotion graphs